 To this day, it’s a very simple yet complicated question to answer, especially in the literary field.
 In an ideal world, I could contact the author and they would tell me exactly what they want to say.
 But translation is an art that may require taking some liberties.
 It depends on how literal you’re willing to get!

 In writing speeches about my personal life, I was able to connect with my Japanese teachers and learn a lot about what parts of my story could translate into Japanese and which parts needed additional explaining.
 It’s rewarding to discover connections between the two cultures.
 Of course it’s a time consuming process, but you never see words the same after all the research and editing.

 (Free) Sites That Facilitate Transcreation

 I believe that all language learners should be able to play with their target languages.
 It’s not about being able to say “oh, a non-native speaker clearly wrote this,” but it’s building language skills.
 Expressing yourself in another language is a pretty big deal!
 The more you do it, and the more mistakes you learn from, the better language habits you develop.

 I have plenty of fun memories with this site!
 It’s a lot of open learning and the suggestions come from native speakers and advanced learners.

 HiNative is a great resource for some of the more picky questions you might have about grammar.
 Ask any question about a language and a native speaker will answer it!
 Or maybe you’ll see that someone was already wondering the same thing that you were!

-Facebook for languages.
-A great way to get constant exposure to a language while connecting with other learners and speakers.
+HelloTalk is like Facebook for languages.
+It’s a great way to get constant exposure to a language while connecting with other learners and speakers.
 Follow people whose interests align with yours and start a conversation with them!

 Best of all, post to your wall and let native speakers come to you with suggestions and corrections.